V3lectronics/SPIRIT/README.md

 # Software And Operating System

-Once the hardware is functional it will be time to test various operating systems as well as explore the possibility of developing one based on Debian.
+Once the hardware platform is functional it will be time to test various operating systems as well as explore the possibility of developing one based on Debian.

 List of operating systems to test/research: